 This is to give you good notice of our lively programme of events in the coming months.
 All of these events will be online and further details will follow, including about how you can join each event.

 23 October 6pm – Ray Lucas (University of Manchester)

 Ray will be talking about his ‘Graphic Anthropology’ project taking an example in Tokyo to examine how drawings and other notations are used to understand the world.
 Further details and joining instructions now available.

 29 October 6pm – Matthew Reeve (Queen’s University, Ontario)

 Matthew will be in conversation about his new book Gothic Architecture, and Sexuality in the Circle of Horace Walpole (Penn Sate University Press, 2020).
 Jointly sponsored by Birkbeck’s Eighteenth Century Research Group.
-Further details and joining instructions now available.
+Further details available.

 12 November 6pm – Tijana Vujosevic (University of British Columbia)